JanBeh/neumond/README.md

 ## Module `eio`

-Module for asynchronous I/O, using non-blocking I/O (through the `nbio` Lua module written in C) and the `waitio` module to wait for I/O.
+Module for basic I/O, using non-blocking I/O (through the `nbio` Lua module written in C) and the `waitio` module to wait for I/O.

-The usual way to use this module is to use its function in the `action` of a single `waitio_fiber.main(action, ...)` call.
-Example:
+This module generic in regard to how "waiting" is implemented.
+In particular, `eio` does not depend on the `fiber` module, and whenever there is a need to wait for I/O, the effects of the `waitio` module are performed.
+In order to use `eio`, appropriate handlers have to be installed.
+One way to achieve this is to use `waitio_fiber.main(action, ...)` as in the following example:

 ```
 local waitio_fiber = require "waitio_fiber"